-Most of the modern cameras have a built in flash.
-This is the most basic artificial light a photographer can use, but it is very limited.
-It is not powerful enough, the subject should be relatively close and it can not properly illuminate groups of people – for example.
-Also, it is not performing well with very close subject, as in macro photography it will drop the lens shadow in the picture.
+Most of the modern cameras have a built-in flash.
+This is the most basic artificial light a photographer can use, but it is constrained.
+It is not powerful enough, the subject should be relatively close, and it can not correctly illuminate groups of people – for example.
+Also, it is not performing well with a very close subject, as in macro photography it will drop the lens shadow in the picture.

-With this in mind, well talk about more advanced lighting systems which will prove to be very useful gear for great images.
+With this in mind, well talk about more advanced lighting systems, which will prove to be handy gear for great images.

-If you care about your budget, I strongly recommend to take a look on eBay or, if you prefer – on Amazon for camera flash types before you adventure into town shops.
-This can save you cash with no worries – they have returning policy and offer guarantee as well.
+If you care about your budget, I strongly recommend taking a look at Amazon for camera flash types before you adventure into town shops.
+This can save you cash with no worries – they have to return policy and offer a guarantee as well.

-Called like that because of their shape, they are usually attached to the side of the camera with a bracket which screws into the tripod bush.
-From here on it works like the flash gun, connects through a wire and TTL module connector to the camera’s hot shoe to provide AF and TTL metering.
+Called like that because of their shape, they are usually attached to the side of the camera with a bracket that screws into the tripod bush.
+From here on, it works like the flashgun, connects through a wire, and TTL module connector to the camera’s hot shoe to provide AF and TTL metering.

 The hammerhead guns offer more mobility than flashguns (tilt and swivel heads) and generally more power.
 Can be mounted both right or left side of the camera, or on separate tripods to source light as needed.
-Some of them are able to trigger camera, so you can be in control from different locations – don’t necessary need to be behind camera at all time when execute shoots.
+Some of them can trigger the camera so that you can be in control from different locations – don’t necessarily need to be behind the camera at all times when executing shoots.